pradosh-dash/pradosh-dash.github.io/_pages/about.md

 <div class="about-container">

     <div class="about-intro">
-        I am a <span class="highlight">Ph.D. in Mechanical Engineering</span> from Georgia Institute of Technology and recently a <span class="highlight">Research Scientist Intern</span> at <span class="highlight">Meta Reality Labs Research</span>.
+        I am a Ph.D. in Mechanical Engineering from Georgia Institute of Technology and recently a Research Scientist Intern  at Meta Reality Labs Research.
 With over 10 years of experience spanning academia and industry, I specialize in ultrasound system development, from multi-channel transducer array design and beamforming optimization to GPU-accelerated wave propagation simulation and real-time signal processing.
 My work bridges nonlinear acoustics in heterogeneous media with practical wearable sensing and medical ultrasound therapy applications, combining rigorous computational modeling with hands-on hardware prototyping and embedded DSP.
     </div>

     <div class="about-section">